thescribe11/Mail2020/README.md

-# RaschioOfficeMail2020
+# Mail2020
-This is the repository for Raschio Office Mail 2020.
+This is the repository for Mail 2020, a pet project of mine.